-- Based on the substitutability analysis, wholesale mass-market connectivity does not form part of the wholesale market for dedicated capacity.
-The main factors leading to this conclusion are the different product functionalities of dedicated capacity products and their intended use alongside the price evolution over time. - The MCA considers that the conditions of competition are sufficiently homogeneous in the provision of dedicated capacity across the national territory and hence the defined wholesale market is deemed national in scope. - The MCA also considers this definition as appropriate to national circumstances, having taken into account, inter alia, the degree of infrastructure and service-based competition in accordance with the principles of competition law. - For more details on the market definition exercise see Chapter 4 to this document.
+- Traditional interface (TI) products are no longer included in the focal product market.
+Products based on this technology are not deemed to pose a direct constraint to other wholesale dedicated capacity products based on Ethernet and WDM and B2B interfaces.
+This is because just a few legacy TI connections remain active and TI leased lines are no longer commercially on offer. - Based on the substitutability analysis, wholesale mass-market connectivity does not form part of the wholesale market for dedicated capacity.
+The main factors leading to this conclusion are (i) the different product functionalities of dedicated capacity products; (ii) intended use; and (iii) prices. - The MCA considers that the conditions of competition are sufficiently homogeneous in the provision of dedicated capacity across the national territory and hence the defined wholesale market is deemed national in scope. - The MCA also considers this definition as appropriate to national circumstances, having taken into account, inter alia, the degree of infrastructure and service-based competition in accordance with the principles of competition law. - For more details on the market definition exercise see Chapter 4 to this document.

-1.5 Proposals for SMP assessment and regulatory action
+1.5 No SMP designation

 The wholesale market concerning the provision of dedicated capacity in Malta is deemed to be effectively competitive and does not necessitate ex ante regulatory intervention.
-The MCA is therefore proposing to withdraw regulatory obligations that are currently imposed on GO via the MCA's 2017 decision.
-The withdrawal of existing regulatory obligations is proposed to be undertaken over a 90-day time window.
-The main reasons behind this proposal are the following:
+The main reasons behind this conclusion are the following:

-- Three network operators are competing at wholesale level, self-supplying their own retail arms and also selling to third party service providers that in turn resell dedicated capacity at the retail level.
-Barriers to entry have progressively become less relevant, as competitors to GO (or alternative operators) consolidated their market presence since 2017. - Whilst it is not easy and always viable to duplicate the necessary infrastructure to supply dedicated capacity products and services, alternative operators accommodated new retail and wholesale demand for the services under consideration.
-All network operators and service providers are active in densely populated areas, commercial centres and business districts. - The market under review is characterised by infrastructure-based competition and service-based competition, which is based on wholesale products supplied by network operators.
-There are commercial resale agreements in place between network operators and value-added reseller providers.
+- Three network operators are competing at wholesale level, self-supplying their own retail arms and also participating actively at the merchant market, by selling to value-added service providers (or resellers) that in turn resell dedicated capacity at the retail level.
+Barriers to entry have progressively become less relevant, as competitors to GO (or alternative operators) consolidated their market presence since 2017. - Whilst it is not easy and always viable to duplicate the necessary infrastructure to supply dedicated capacity products and services, alternative operators managed to accommodate new retail and wholesale demand for the services under consideration.
+All network operators and service providers are active in commercial centres and business districts.

+• The market under review is characterised by infrastructure-based competition (to different extents for the different operators) and service-based competition, which is based on wholesale products supplied by network operators.
+There are commercial resale agreements in place between network operators and value-added resellers.
 These agreements have been in place for several years and are deemed sustainable.
 It is considered that these value-added resellers enhance competitive dynamics at the related retail dedicated capacity market.